 In event of liquidation of the Company, the holders of equity shares would be entitled to receive remaining assets of the Company, after distribution of all prefrential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-c) shares held by holding/ultimate holding company and/ or their subsidiaries/associates d) Details of shareholders holding more than 5% shares in the company
+c) Shares held by holding /ulitmate holding company /holding company and/or their subsidiaries/associates.

 Out of equity issued by the company, shares held by its holding company, ultimate holding company and their subsidiaries/associates are as below: